pfinorbi/kubernetes-resume-challenge/README.md

 ?>
 ```

-The following code will be used as the Readiness and Startup probe endpoint.
-It tries to connect to the database of the ecom-db-deployment.
-In case of failure it returns HTTP 503, otherwise it returns HTTP 200.
-File `ready.php`:
+The following code will serve as the Readiness and Startup probe endpoint.
+It will try to establish a connection to the backend database.
+In case of failure it will return HTTP 503 otherwise it will return HTTP 200.

+`ready.php`:
 ```
 <?php